Our character is determined by the things that we do rather than the things that we say.

 - Focus on doing good.
 The apostle Paul offered this encouragement; "So let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up.
 Therefore, whenever we have the opportunity, we should do good to everyone—especially to those in the family of faith."
 (Galatians 6:9-10; NLT).
 We can be discouraged when doing good because it appears that it is making little difference.
 The reality is that we can't see all the things God is doing behind the scenes.
 It is an act of faith and hope to continue to seize the opportunities to do good, trusting that God will honor our efforts and bring transformation.

 To live lives that honor Jesus and align with his teaching requires intentional action.
-It isn't going to happen by accident.
+It doesn't happen by accident.

 It is crucial that we read and study the Bible.
 We need to know truth.